 Entity forms contain relationships to webpages and additional properties to control the initialization of the form within the portal.
 The relationship to a webpage allows dynamic retrieval of the form definition for a given page node within the portal website.

 When you create a new entity form, the first step is to decide which entity and form name that you will be rendering and the mode: Insert, Edit, or Read Only.
 The mode you select will determine if you are creating a new record from the portal, editing an existing record, or just displaying information about a record on the portal.

-For this demonstration, let’s consider a scenario in which Contoso, Inc. would like to create a custom entity in Dynamics 365 linked to a form rendered on their Customer Self-Service Portal that will allow users to submit suggestions for improvement that they would like to see the company introduce.
+For this demonstration, let’s consider a scenario in which Contoso, Inc. would like to create a custom entity in PowerApps linked to a form rendered on their Customer Self-Service Portal that will allow users to submit suggestions for improvement that they would like to see the company introduce.
 The steps that the administrator at Contoso, Inc. would take to achieve this include the following:

-In Dynamics 365, create two custom fields underneath the Suggestion entity that pertain to the information that should be captured on the form.
+Create two custom fields underneath the Suggestion entity that pertain to the information that should be captured on the form.
 In this example, we’ll create SuggestionOrigin (Option Set) and SuggestionSummary (Multiple Lines of Text) fields.
 Both fields will be set to Business Required.

-In Dynamics 365, create a new main form underneath the Suggestion entity:
+Create a new main form underneath the Suggestion entity:

 Insert a one-column tab, and change its section’s properties to two columns.

 Add the custom fields in addition to the existing Name field.